BadLuckBurt/dfu-worlddata-editor/docs/dfu-worlddata-editor.md

 #### Step 10 - Generate JSON

-If you have successfully completed the previous steps, click on the `Generate JSON` button and you will find the generated JSON text in the Result textarea.
+If you have successfully completed the previous steps, click on the `Generate JSON` button and you will find the generated JSON text in the **Result textarea** at the bottom of the page.

 Copy and paste the JSON text into a new file and save it as `locationnew-\<location-name\>-\<region-id\>.json`.
 Copy this file to the `StreamingAssets/WorldData` folder in your Daggerfall Unity install.

 After starting the game, you should see your location on the travel map if the Discovered flag in MapTableData has been set to `true`.

+### Modifying an existing location

+The steps for modifying an existing location are mostly the same as for creating a new location except you start at step 2.

+- Follow step 2 - 4 for Creating a new location.
+- For step 5: select `Existing location`.
+- Skip steps 6 and 7 (modifying an existing location does not require a new name or location ID to be set)
+- Proceed with steps 8-10 to finish altering the existing location.